 Color psychology is snake oil in most cases

-It's no secret that color psychology plays a major role in the business world.
-But should you overdo it and let it all come down to the colors?
+It's no secret that color psychology plays a huge role in the business world.
+However, should you overdo it and let everything depend on the colors?
 And what is snake oil and?

 Here are some thoughts and experiences that Jörg Dennis Krüger addresses in this episode.